mmulcahy222/mmulcahy222.github.io/notes.md

 DMVPN Registration | Description |
 - | - |
-NHRP Registration | A client signs up with a Hub's mapping table of Tunnel IP (Private) and NBMA Service Provider (Public IPS). |
+NHRP Registration | Private IP -> Public IP</br>Private IP (overlay), Public IP (underlay)</br>A client signs up with a Hub's mapping table of Tunnel IP (Private) and NBMA Service Provider (Public IPS). |
-NHRP Resolution | A client sends the Private IP of the next hop and gets the Public IP |
+NHRP Resolution | Private IP -> Public IP</br>A client sends the Private IP of the next hop and gets the Public IP |

 DMVPN Phases | Description |
 - | - |
 Phase 1 | Everything just goes through the Hub, simple as that.
 The hub will always be listed as the Next Hop for remote spokes.
-Phase 2 | The Next Hop of the remote spoke will not be through the Hub, but will go through the Private IP address of the Tunnel of the other spoke.
-It needs more information than the Private IP (such as the Public NBMA address).
-NHRP Resolution goes from Spoke to Hub, then Hub to Remote Spoke, then Remote Spoke to our Spoke (a circle), with the Public IP.
-Then it doesn't have to go through the Hub again to get the public address to do the DMVPN ping to remote spoke.
-NOTE.
-To do Phase II, you configure multipoint GRE on all hub-and-spoke tunnel interfaces.
+Phase 2 | The Next Hop of the remote spoke will not be through the Hub, but will go through the Private IP address of the Tunnel of the other spoke.</br> It needs more information than the Private IP (such as the Public NBMA address).</br>NHRP Resolution goes from Spoke to Hub, then Hub to Remote Spoke, then Remote Spoke to our Spoke (a circle), with the Public IP.
+Then it doesn't have to go through the Hub again to get the public address to do the DMVPN ping to remote spoke. </br>NOTE.
+To do Phase II, you configure multipoint GRE on all hub-and-spoke tunnel interfaces.</br>The traffic goes through the hub until an IPsec tunnel has been formed between the two communicating spokes.
-Phase 3 | "ip nhrp redirect" on hub.</br> "ip nhrp shortcut" on spokes. </br> The first IP packet from the spoke goes into the hub, because the hub is the default route (not the spoke in Phase II).</br> That first IP packet triggered a NHRP resolution packet (in the beginning)</br> A redirect goes from the hub to the originating spoke.</br> A NHRP Resolution request continues from the hub to the destination spoke.</br> Routing Table of Spoke is much thinner with a default router to the hub to send a NHRP Redirect</br>
+Phase 3 | "ip nhrp redirect" on hub.</br> "ip nhrp shortcut" on spokes. </br> The first IP packet from the spoke goes into the hub, because the hub is the default route (not the spoke in Phase II).</br>Routing tables have DEFAULT ROUTES (THINNER ROUTE TABLES) and still spoke to spoke communication.
+Next Hop Route always Hub</br>YOU DON'T NEED THE FULL ROUTING TABLE OF ALL SPOKES!!!!!!!
+THE HUB WILL HELP WITH THE PARTICULAR SPOKES YOU WANT ON AN "AS NEEDED" BASIS, VIA NHRP REDIRECTS.
+I'm guessing the rest is summarized.

 IPV6 Addresses | Address |